apify/act-crawl-url-list/README.md

 # act-crawl-url-list

-Apify act to crawl a list of URLs and extracts data from each of the pages, either using Chrome headless browser or using a simple HTTP request.
+Apify actor to crawl a list of URLs and extracts data from each of the pages, either using Chrome headless browser or using a simple HTTP request.

-The act accepts input of application/json content type with the following body:
+The actor accepts input of application/json content type with the following body:

 **INPUT**